hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: modules-from-pmr
 # Exercise 5: Require Modules from a PMR

-- Your task in these challenges is to complete and test two versions of a Sentinel policy that requires that all modules loaded by the root module come from the Private Module Registry (PMR) of a Terraform Cloud organization.
+- Your task in these challenges is to complete and test two versions of a Sentinel policy that requires that all modules loaded by the root module come from the Private Module Registry (PMR) of a HCP Terraform organization.
 - This policy uses the tfconfig/v2 import.
 - In the first version, you will write a custom validation function.
 - In the second version, you will move this function into a Sentinel module.